GhassanAlKaraan/ascii-art/README.md

 # ASCII Art Generator

+This repository is a refined and enhanced version of the original CodePen project by [Mikhail Bespalov](https://codepen.io/Mikhail-Bespalov/pen/JoPqYrz).

-Upload any image and convert to ASCII art, then tweak settings to get desired results.
+It allows you to upload any image and convert it into ASCII art with customizable settings to achieve the desired output.

-## How to Use?
-You may ask...
+## How to Use

 ```
 npm i

 npm run dev
 ```

-Enjoy.